consoledotdev/home/content/tools/server-monitoring.md

 #### Also considered

+These are the other hosted SaaS monitoring tools we tested.
+They are not as highly rated as the two options above, but may be worth considering.

 {{< tools/category-review/card-heading name="AppOptics" thumbnail="/img/favicons/www.appoptics.com.png" url="https://www.appoptics.com" score="2" >}}

-AppOptics is part of the Solarwinds cloud monitoring suite and so integrates into their APM and log management tools.
+AppOptics is part of the Solarwinds cloud monitoring suite and integrates into their APM and log management tools.
 On the surface it has many of the same features as Datadog and New Relic - integrations into cloud and open source infrastructure software, configurable dashboards, and alerting on metrics with thresholds based around trigger conditions and aggregations.